julianosena/clean-architecture/README.md

-# clean-architecture
+# Clean Architecture
-All of projects that help use clean architecture dissemination
+All of projects that help use clean architecture in projects